College Township, Pennsylvania

 College Township is a township in Centre County, Pennsylvania.
 It is part of the State College, Pennsylvania metropolitan statistical area.
 The population was 10,762 at the 2020 census, which was a 13% increase from the 2010 census.
 College Township was formed on November 25, 1875, from Harris Township.
-The most notable feature of the township is Mount Nittany, the southwestern (and iconic) portion of which is located within the township's northeastern section near the village of Lemont.
+A notable feature of the township is Mount Nittany, the southwestern (and iconic) portion of which is located within the township's northeastern section near the village of Lemont.

 History

 Two major Native American archaeological sites are located in College Township.
 Known as the Tudek and Houserville sites, they were used during the Archaic period for the quarrying and reduction of stone tools made of jasper.
 Both sites are listed on the National Register of Historic Places.